Perirectal Abscess Incision and Drainage

 [FISTULOTOMY:] A probe was passed from the external wound through the internal opening.
 The overlying tissue (including a [superficial / distal intersphincteric / subcutaneous] portion of the [internal / external] sphincter) was divided with electrocautery over the probe.
 The fistula tract was marsupialized and curretted.

-[SETON:] Given the [high / transsphincteric] nature of the fistula, a [vessel loop / 0-silk / silastic] seton was passed through the tract and secured loosely [/ with gentle tension] for staged drainage.
+[SETON:] Given the [high / transsphincteric] nature of the fistula, a [vessel loop / silastic / heavy Prolene] seton was passed through the tract and secured loosely [/ with gentle tension] for staged drainage.

-The wound was packed with [iodoform gauze].
+The wound was left open [or loosely packed with plain gauze for hemostasis only].
 Sitz baths instructed postoperatively.
 Patient tolerated the procedure well.

 None